 Darrell’s first novel, Malcolm MacPhail’s Great War, introduced the world to Malcolm MacPhail, a young Canadian soldier whose penchant for plain-speaking proves almost as hazardous as the momentous battles of the Great War in which he finds himself.
-Through his eyes we experience the “war to end all wars”.
+Through his eyes we experience the “war to end all wars”, beginning in late 1917.
 With Darrell’s second book, My Hundred Days of War, the story continues into the fall of 1918 and the hard-fought final battles of the war.
 A War for King and Empire takes a step back to 1915 (this makes it the first book chronologically in the series) with MacPhail arriving for the first time on the Western Front.
 Vicissitudes of War continues from there and begins with the story of MacPhail going into action at the Somme in 1916, and later at Vimy Ridge in early 1917.
 In A Summer for War the action takes place during the 1917 Battles for Arras and Hill 70.

 About Malcolm MacPhail

 A rare image of Malcolm somewhere on the Western Front.*

 Malcolm MacPhail is an unlikely soldier.
 Yet that’s what he’s become.